jschwartz73/ddsl-play2/README.md

 ## This is the old README.
 This will be updated once the plugin is working.

+To run it on a different port than 9000
+	play -Dhttp.port=9123 "run 9123"

 Current plugin versions:

 * ***1.2*** for Play 2.1